What you see: Brown dots on your lettuce, especially along the lower parts of the ribs.

 Many types of produce give off invisible vapors of ethylene gas.
 Ethylene occurs naturally in plants and prompts fruits to soften and sweeten.
 Generally speaking, it causes aging.

 The trouble is that if neighboring produce is exposed to that gas, it can hasten ripening or otherwise impact quality.
-Lettuce isn’t a fruit so it doesn’t “ripen”, but it is particularly sensitive to ethylene emitted by any gassy neighbors.
-Even low concentrations can cause problems.
+Lettuce isn’t a fruit so it doesn’t “ripen”, but, like all of us, it does age.
+Ethylene accelerates the aging process.
+For lettuce, which generates much less ethylene than many other types of fresh fruits and vegetables, even low concentrations can cause problems.
 Which brings us to the weird little dots you see on the lettuce pictured above.

 Ethylene exposure can happen at home or before the lettuce gets to the supermarket